grumpyjames/birding-almanac/sites/Oare_Marshes.md

 Once you're set - start by having a good old look at the main body of the reserve from the road.
-A visit during fall passage should mean the spit that extends into the water from the road is chock a block with Golden Plover, Dunlin, Avocet, Black Tailed Godwit and Redshank.
+A visit during fall passage should mean the spit that extends into the water from the road is chock-a-block with Golden Plover, Dunlin, Avocet, Black-tailed Godwit and Redshank.
 A bit of searching should find a Ruff or two - check among the non-sleeping Godwits to the left and right of the spit.